LacledesLAN/gamesvr-svencoop/CONTRIBUTING.md

 ## Contributing

-First off, thank you for considering contributing to `gamesvr-srcds-svencoop`.
+First off, thank you for considering contributing to `gamesvr-svencoop`.
 It's people like you that make Laclede's LAN such a great community.

 ### Did you find a bug or have questions?

-Let us know by using [GitHub issues](https://github.com/LacledesLAN/gamesvr-srcds-svencoop/issues) on this repository.
+Let us know by using [GitHub issues](https://github.com/LacledesLAN/gamesvr-svencoop/issues) on this repository.

 ### Have a fix or feature?